CtrlK

 Completeness

-Clearly answers both what (write unit tests for Spring Boot with specific test types) AND when ('Use when you need to write unit tests for Spring Boot applications').
-Also explicitly distinguishes from related skills with cross-references to Java testing and integration tests skills.
+Clearly answers both 'what' (write unit tests for Spring Boot applications with specific test types) and 'when' (opens with 'Use when you need to write unit tests for Spring Boot applications').
+Also explicitly distinguishes when NOT to use it by pointing to related skills for framework-agnostic Java testing and integration tests.

 3 / 3